crcn/structr.js/README.md

-Structr - Giving structure to Javascript
+Structr -  Structure for Javascript
 ========================================
 Structr is a framework that aims to:

-* Provide a super low learning curve comming from OO background.
+* Provide a super low learning curve coming from OO background.
 * Help javascript developers write re-useable, clean, and consistent code.
 * Be fun, and easy to work with.